 Lastly, the audio system will be upgraded.
 Many newer vehicles have extremely capable audio and video systems.
 However, the approach for this build is to have a head unit that has modern conveniences like GPS and cellular phone integration for hands-free driving.
-The stock speaker locations will be utilized to achieve a more stealth install (e.g. speakers aren’t visible to the eye and are behind door panels).
+The stealthier installation uses stock speaker locations.
+Door panels will hide the speakers.
 One subwoofer will be located in the back to round out the system and provide for an enjoyable audio experience.

 It costs $50,000-$70,000 to restomod a car.
 There are two components to a restomod, the restoration itself and the modifications.
-Depending on the level of restoration you choose, who does the work, and which modifications you make will all affect cost.
+Depending the level of restoration you choose, who do the work, and which modifications you make will all affect cost.

 A restomod is a classic car that has been restored and modified.
 Not surprisingly, the term restomod raises plenty of questions and opinions about classic cars, restorations, and modifications.
 In a nutshell, a restomod is a combination of the words “restored” and “modified” and is a seamless combination of both the old and new.